 “To ensure human life and property are respected our society relies heavily on the lawful authorities to do their job appropriately and responsibly.
 Many of the New Zealand public now believe our criminal justice system is weak.
 Youth justice has become a kind of "tag and release", because young offenders caught by police are being released back in to the community and allowed to continue offending.
 We need to do things differently and New Zealand First will.”

-- More use of alternative disputes resolution processes, especially mediation and arbitration as a right.
+- Explore and introduce greater use of alternative disputes resolution processes, especially mediation and arbitration as a right.

-- Providing litigants with better means of avoiding delays such as the use of default procedures.
+- Provide litigants with better means of avoiding delays such as the use of default procedures.

-- Providing litigants with improved means of reviewing the fees charged by lawyers and other providers.
+- Provide litigants with improved means to review the fees charged by lawyers and other providers.